-There are various ways you can use copyrighted material in your teaching - either directly in Lectures, or posted onto VITAL - without having to gain permission first or risk infringing copyright law.
+There are various ways you can use copyrighted material in your teaching - either directly in Lectures, or posted onto Canvas - without having to gain permission first or risk infringing copyright law.

 Built into the UK copyright law are ‘Acts Permitted in relation to Copyright Works’.